 Thanks to social networks, cloud-based email, instant messaging and consumer file sharing solutions that are easily accessed on employee owned devices, the responsibility for protecting a company’s digital assets is an increasing burden for IT.
 In order to prevent productivity losses and data breaches, IT managers must deploy and maintain technologies that help enforce corporate policies while ensuring that employees can get their work done efficiently.

-The Thru Enterprise Dropbox File Transfer solution provides IT with a secure unified platform for all corporate file management, file delivery and file sharing for internal users and external customers and partners.
-By providing users with dropbox-functionality that seamlessly integrates with their everyday business systems (e.g. Salesforce, Outlook, Notes, and SharePoint), employees will not need to find unauthorized and risky means to distribute and share large, often confidential, business files and folders.
+The Thru Enterprise Dropbox File Transfer solution provides IT with a secure, unified platform for all corporate file management, file delivery and file sharing for internal users and external customers and partners.
+By providing users with dropbox-functionality that seamlessly integrates with their everyday business systems (e.g. Salesforce, Microsoft Outlook, IBM Notes), employees will not need to find unauthorized and risky means to distribute and share large, often confidential, business files and folders.

 With our lives increasingly revolving around social media and instant communications, employees will continue to bring their own devices into the workplace; however, if IT managers provide sanctioned tools for everyday tasks such as file transfer, the risks and security issues posed by use of employee devices in the office will diminish along with the headaches that they create for IT.